MatanNoach/FlightInspectionDesktopApp/README.md

 - **Plugins** for the anomaly-detection algorithms DLLs.

 ## 🔧 Technical Requirements
-...
+1. Download Visual Studio 2019 with .NET framework v4.7.2
+2. Download Nuget package XamlAnimatedGif v1.2.3.0
 ## 📋 Installation Guide for Clean Environment
 1. Download & install FlightGear from https://www.flightgear.org/download/
-2. Install BlendWPFSDK_en.msi from PreInstall folder
+2. Install BlendWPFSDK_en.msi from the PreInstall folder.
-3. ...
+3. Run using the DLLs provided in PlugIns folder.
 ## 📚 Further Documentation
 For more info regarding the main classes of the project, information flow and UML diagrams, please refer to our [Wiki site](https://github.com/MatanNoach/FlightInspectionDesktopApp/wiki).
 ## 🎥 Demo